MWatty/Peaches-n-Green/README.md

 #### Images

-All images used throuhgout the website have been carefully chosen to ensure there is a running theme from page to page, the images ahve also been seleted to be inviting to the user, with familiar dishes and a sense of achievebaility, the food images are not what you would see in a michelin star restaruant but what you could easily expect to see in a home setting.
+All images used throuhgout the website have been carefully chosen to ensure there is a running theme from page to page, the images have also been seleted to be inviting to the user, with familiar dishes and a sense of achievebaility, the food images are not what you would see in a michelin star restaruant but what you could easily expect to see in a home setting.
 My aim was to make the user feel that they can re-create the images.